Matses Tribal Organization

 Peru sells mineral rights of Matsés lands to oil company

-In July of 2007 the Peruvian government's Peru Petro awarded Pacific Stratus Energy oil concessions within the lands that the Matses tribe holds legal title to.
-The contract gives the Canadian oil company the ability to explore for petroleum on the Matses titled lands and start drilling oil wells.
-The adverse effects of drilling for oil on the Matses lands could put the survival of the Matses culture in jeopardy.
+The Peruvian government's Peru Petro has awarded Pacific Stratus Energy oil concessions within the lands that the Matsés tribe holds legal title to.
+The contract gives the Canadian oil company the ability to explore for petroleum on the Matsés titled lands and start drilling oil wells.
+The adverse effects of drilling for oil on the Matsés lands could put the survival of the Matsés culture in jeopardy.

 Pacific Stratus Oil Wells